Squirrel pox outbreak

 The Shimna River

 This river flows along its rocky bed through the centre of the park, from the Mournes to the sea at Newcastle.
-The tree shaded river with its numerous deep pools is home to a variety of birds and mammals such as dippers, kingfishers and otters.
+The tree shaded river with its many deep pools is home to a variety of birds and mammals such as dippers, kingfishers and otters.

 The Stone Bridges